rrallo/GenomeBrowser/README.md

 ## Installation

 Most Mac OS X systems come with python 2.7.x installed, this is an absolute requirement to run if you want to browse your own VCF File.
 If you don't have your own VCF File you can use ours, GenomeBrowser/GenomeBrowser/data/snpediaMap.json.
 Check the Alternate Options section for more information.
-To install the XCode developer tools simply go to the Mac App Store and search for 'XCode'.
+To install the Xcode developer tools simply go to the Mac App Store and search for 'Xcode'.
 Download the application and installation will be very straight-forward.
 Make sure to let it install it's command line tools.
-To open the project simply open GenomeBrowser/ with XCode and it should automatically find the project within.
+To open the project simply open GenomeBrowser/ with Xcode and it should automatically find the project within.

 ## Additional Options

-If you do not have a VCF file to provide, you can pull the snpediaMap.json file from the GenomeBrowser/GenomeBrowser/data folder into the GenomeBrowser/GenomeBrowser directory and run the XCode applocation on our provided example data.
+If you do not have a VCF file to provide, you can pull the snpediaMap.json file from the GenomeBrowser/GenomeBrowser/data folder into the GenomeBrowser/GenomeBrowser directory and run the Xcode applocation on our provided example data.

 The bundled mkII.py will store data pulled from SNPedia locally in order to make future runs faster.
 If you want to remove those files for any reason, for example if you want to make sure you are getting the most up to date information from SNPedia, simply use the following command